 Why they liked it: I recently read and enjoyed Du Maurier's best known work, Rebecca.
 This novel shares Rebecca's careful plotting and sense of foreboding and mystery, but the deep and confusing relationships between the main characters are even more emotionally intense.

-Where to find it: My Cousin Rachel is available in HOLLIS
+Where to find it: My Cousin Rachel in HOLLIS

 Book: The Usual Desire to Kill by Camilla Barnes